drupal/recommended-project/web/themes/custom/frontend/README.md

 #### CSS compilation

-To compile once, use `rpm run theme:build`
+To compile once, use `npm run theme:build`
 To run the watcher, use `npm run theme:watch`

 #### Adding general CSS/JS that is applied to every page (e.g. header, footer, fonts)